9 Ways to travel with a teen who doesn’t want to travel with you

 8/Bring the squad

 …. or bring eight!
 That’s how many 15-year-old boys I piled into our RV this summer for a 3-day beach getaway on the Oregon Coast.
 Yes, you’ll have to share your child, and he may not say much more to you than “do we have more Doritos?”
-But again, parents of teenagers take what they can get.
+But again, we parents of teenagers take what we can get.